 Chair, Hartwood Days Festival Committee

 You can see the Living History Area (LHA) on a map we have on our website at

 or at http://maps.google.com/maps/ms?hl=en&ie=UTF8&t=h&msa=0&msid=104187649875242286748.000469bb6df34bcddb68f&ll=38.401857,-77.565204&spn=0.004036,0.006866&z=17&source=embed

-The segment cut out to the east of the main house, is a personal residence, and east of the personal residence is the Agricultural area of the Festival.
+The segment cut out to the east of the main house, is a personal residence, so we may not want to be firing right next to that.
+There is also a Barn in the LH area, east of the personal residence.
+This area may be used for parking if not being used by Reenactors.
 So that?s the lay of the land.

 If you are interested in finding out about Hartwood Church?s part of the Civil War, there are several resources on the web: